eu-cpsc111/cpsc111/docs/ide-setup/mac-vscode.md

 # Visual Studio Code on macOS

+**Note:** CPSC 111 uses GitHub Codespaces for all programming activities.
+The Codespaces for the course are preconfigured with any necessary tools.

+The instructions here describe installing the tools to develop code on your own computer.
+Students are encouraged to try this out if they are interested, but this is not required for any course work.

 ## Install Clang

-Visual Studio Code (often abbreviated VS Code) does not come with a C++ compiler built in.
-A separate C++ compiler must be installed.
-For this course, we will use Clang.
+Visual Studio Code (often abbreviated VS Code) does not come with a C/C++ compiler built in.
+A separate C/C++ compiler must be installed.
+We recommend you use Clang.

 To get Clang, install the Xcode command line developer tools.
 To do this, open a terminal window and enter: